JinMaru01/JinMaru01/README.md

 ### 🌱 Currently Learning

-- NLP techniques for chatbot development
 - MLOps pipelines and deployment
-- Multilingual NER & intent classification
+- Technologies and tools for MLOps
+- Integration machine learning model with a real-world system

 ---